 It’s tough to find capable SDRs who can achieve the results you’re hoping for.
 To try and identify the appropriate candidates, you should make the most of the interview process.

 Here’s a closer look at some of the best interview questions for SDRs.
-The way your candidate answers these questions will give you a better idea about the way they understand their roles and your business.
+How your candidate answers these questions will give you a better idea about how they understand their roles and your business.
 Their answers will also reveal some aspects of your candidate’s character.

 - How would you describe our product or service to a prospect?